thunderseethe/thunderseethe.github.io/content/posts/check-top-level-items.md

   next_rowvar: u32,
 }
 ```

-we'll add some helper methods to convert unification variables into their corresponding variable:
+We'll add some helper methods to convert unification variables into their corresponding variable:

 ```rs
 impl TypeInference {